rochefort-lab/fissa/README.rst

 These notebooks can also be run on your own machine.
 To do so, you will need to:

+0. If you want to run the Suite2p notebook, you'll have to install everything into a conda environment, as per their `installation instructions <https://mouseland.github.io/suite2p/_build/html/installation.html>`__.
 1. Install fissa with its plotting dependencies :code:`pip install fissa[plotting]`.
 2. If you want to run the sima notebook, you will also have to install sima with :code:`pip install sima`.
     Note that sima only supports python<=3.6.